lorangpi/PRM/README.md

-# RapidHER and OpenAI gym interface for RoboSuite
+# Code related to the paper "Curiosity-Driven Imagination: Discovering Plan Operators and Learning Associated Policies for Open-World Adaptation" ICRA 2025

+Link to the paper: https://arxiv.org/pdf/2503.04931?

 ## Setup